(also known as fireflies)

 The main reason Lightning Bugs flash is to attract mates.
 Among most but not all species of North American Lightning Bugs, males fly about flashing while females perch on vegetation, usually near the ground.
 If the female sees a flasher and she's ready to mate she responds by flashing right after the male's last flash.
 A short flash dialogue takes place as the male flies closer and closer, and then, if all goes well, they mate.

-So that a flasher doesn't attract a firefly of a different species, each Lightning Bug species has its own special flash pattern.
+Each Lightning Bug species has its own special flash pattern, so flashers don't attract a species of firefly different from their own.
 Flash patterns range from continuous glows or single flashes, to series of multi-pulsed flashes.

-A study at Cornell University found the sometimes females of the genus Photuris flash signals that attract male fireflies of another species.
+A study at Cornell University found that sometimes females of the genus Photuris flash signals that attract male fireflies of another species.
 When a male arrives to mate, the female Photuris eats him.

 To learn more about how Lightning Bugs make their light, visit the Bioluminescence Web Site.